 Overview and exploration of software and technology foundations for cybersecurity and information assurance majors.
+Prerequisite(s); if any: CYB 107.

 CYB 228 - Cyber Technology for Criminal Justice (3)

 Introductory concepts related to the influence of cyber technologies on the modern criminal justice organization.
 Topics include information technology, cybersecurity, social networking, cloud computing, cryptography, data hiding, anonymity, and surveillance.